google_counter

 Send request for treatment

-Dendritic cell therapy offers a targeted approach, potentially reducing the side effects associated with chemotherapy and radiation therapy.
-It can be used alongside traditional cancer treatments to enhance their effectiveness and provide a comprehensive cancer care plan.
+Dendritic cell therapy is a targeted, 100% personal treatment approach in the sphere of imminotherapy (IT).
+What essential, it has no side effects that are typical for chemotherapy and radiation therapy.
+It can be used alongside traditional cancer treatments to enhance their effectiveness.

-Yes, brain cancer immunotherapy can effectively treat recurrent tumors.
-When traditional cancer treatments fail or patients aren't candidates for surgery, dendritic cell therapy can inhibit the growth and dissemination of glioblastoma cells through enhanced immune system activation.
+Brain cancer immunotherapy is suggested to effectively treat recurrent tumors.
+Traditional cancer treatments can be rejected for some reason – but dendritic cell therapy can always inhibit glioblastoma cells through immune system activation.

-You can receive dendritic cell treatment in Germany at specialized medical centers that offer comprehensive support for international patients, including treatment coordination, logistics support, and follow-up care through professional medical tourism services.
+You can receive dendritic cell treatment in Germany at specialized medical centers.
+Booking Health offers comprehensive support for international patients – treatment coordination, logistics support, follow-up care, etc.

-The therapy demonstrates excellent tolerability with minimal side effects compared to conventional cancer treatments.
-Most patients experience only mild reactions like fever or fatigue, making it suitable for almost all glioblastoma patients as an additional treatment method.
+The therapy demonstrates excellent tolerability – minimal side effects compared to conventional cancer treatments are observed.
+Most patients experience only mild reactions like fever or fatigue.
+These make it suitable for almost all glioblastoma patients.

-Dendritic cell therapy is an innovative immunotherapy that uses the patient's own immune cells to fight brain cancer.
-These dendritic cells are processed in the laboratory to recognize and target glioblastoma tumor cells, creating a personalized treatment approach.
+Dendritic cell therapy is a basically new immunotherapy type.
+As opposite to medications, it uses the patient's own immune cells to fight brain cancer.
+Dendritic cells are processed in the laboratory to recognize and target glioblastoma tumor cells – creating a 100% personalized treatment approach.

-According to clinical studies, 60% of patients receiving this therapy live longer than expected with standard treatment.
-The glioblastoma treatment results show that every third patient achieves a complete cure when combined with conventional therapies.
+Up to 60% of patients with this therapy survive longer than usual, as clinical trials suggest.
+Glioblastoma treatment results show that every third patient receives a complete cure with such addition to conventional therapies.

-Yes, this therapy is designed to supplement standard oncology treatments.
-It's typically administered after surgical tumor removal and can be combined with chemotherapy and radiation therapy to enhance overall treatment effectiveness and prevent recurrence.
+Yes.
+Actually, DCT is designed to enhance standard oncology treatments.
+It's can be administered after surgical tumor removal.
+It can be combined with chemotherapy and radiation therapy – all to enhance treatment effectiveness and prevent GBM recurrence.

-Leading top clinics for brain cancer treatment with dendritic cells in Germany include LDG - Laboratories Dr. Gansauge, Praxisgemeinschaft für Zelltherapie Duderstadt GmbH & Co.
-KG, and IOZK Immuno-Oncology Center in Cologne, all recognized immunotherapy hospitals in the country.
+Top clinics for brain cancer treatment with dendritic cells in Germany are Laboratories Dr. Gansauge (LDG), Praxisgemeinschaft für Zelltherapie Duderstadt GmbH & Co.
+KG and IOZK Immuno-Oncology Center (Cologne).
+All are recognized immunotherapy hospitals.

 Choose treatment abroad and you will for sure get the best results!